AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab4.md

 ![Associate existing firewall](images/lab4-associate-existing-firewall-add.png)
 _Fig.
 Associate existing firewall_

 * In the pane that opened, add the configuration as shown on the screenshot.
 Most information shows up when you click on the pull down menu's.
-Note the 6-digit suffix for the `resource group` and `firewall id` will be different than the screenshot.

 ![Existing firewall configuration](images/lab4-associate-existing-firewall.png)
 _Fig.
 Existing firewall configuration_